 The fruit wasn’t great, as is usually the case with this variety of salad.
 The melon was on the slimy side and few of the strawberries were ripe.

 I appreciated the plump, juicy blueberries that mixed in nicely to the Greek Yogurt – a big improvement over the “Seasonal Fresh Fruit Salad.”

-Along with 2% Milk, Apple Juice, and Orange Juice.
+Frosted Flakes and Fruit Loops are available along with 2% Milk, Apple Juice, and Orange Juice.

 Coffee and Hot Water.

 You’ll have your choice of beverage from the various dispensers, which includes fountain drinks, iced tea, and hot cocoa.
 Short paper cups are provided.